juhasev/sample-ninja-help/project-participants.md

 ### Project participants

 List of project participants.
 Use filters (top right) to filter by status.
+If you would like to display Panelist Identifiers toggle on **Show Id**.

 #### Time column